Parmesan potato wedges are an easy side dish that will impress everyone!

 - Place sliced potatoes in a large bowl of cold water.
 Let soak for at least 30 minutes or even overnight.

-- In a small bowl add the olive oil, garlic, paprika, salt and 1/4 of the parmesan cheese, mix until combined.
+- In a small bowl add the olive oil, garlic, paprika, salt and 2 tablespoons parmesan cheese, mix until combined.

 - Drain water from potatoes and pat dry. place back in the bowl and pour oil mixture over the potatoes and toss until coated.